andrewdouglas/PipeBandGames/README.md

 1. Automate time-consuming manual work for games organizers
 2. Practice/teach software development best practices
-3. Be platform-independent by way of using .NET Core
+3. Be platform-independent by way of using .NET Standard

 * * *